wineyards and wines

 Terredora Di Paolo owns and manages top-quality vineyards in premium sites across the wine-growing area of Irpinia, including:

-- Terre degli Angeli, in Santa Paolina, as well as Loggia della Serra, in Montefusco, are all planted with Greco to produce the full-flavored Greco di Tufo, a wine with a complex and intense fruit character.
+- Terre degli Angeli, in Santa Paolina, as well as Loggia della Serra, in Montefusco, are planted with Greco to produce the full-flavored Greco di Tufo, a wine with a complex and intense fruit character.

 serra di montefusco